Adwords Ad Serving Settings – Are Your Top Converting Ads Hiding?

 To edit the Ad Serving edit the campaign settings and scroll down to the ‘Scheduling and serving’ section.

-If you do make changes to any of your campaign settings be sure to track the impact on your KPI’s to make sure the figures compliment your overall PPC strategy.
+If you do make changes to any of your paid search campaign settings be sure to track the impact on your KPI’s to make sure the figures compliment your overall PPC strategy.